wp-plugins/server-ip-memory-usage/readme.txt

 == Description ==

-This plugin displays the memory limit, current memory usage, IP address and PHP version in the admin footer.
+This plugin displays the memory limit, current memory usage, WordPress Memory Limit, IP address and PHP version in the admin footer.

 There are four features we love:

 1) You can easily see in the admin footer the IP where this WordPress installation is running.
 Very useful if you have many WordPress installations across several servers and IP addresses.

 2) The memory usage and total available memory to the WordPress installation is shown in the admin footer.
 If memory usage is over 75% the percentage is shown in a light red and if the memory usage is over 90% the percentage is shown in red.
 So you can allways control with one look if there is enough memory available or if action has to be taken.
+It also displays the WordPress memory limit to give you more information.

 3) Besides the IP address and the memory you can also see the PHP version and the type of Operating System where it's running.